-Vancouver restaurants are ready to help you celebrate, whether it’s a negative test result or a once-in-a-lifetime momentous occasion.
-Choose from fancy to fun and everything in between to make a toast to the fabulous food at these Vancouver restaurants, even if you choose to bring it home to celebrate.
+Vancouver restaurants are ready to help you celebrate, whether it’s a vaccination or a once-in-a-lifetime momentous occasion.
+Choose from fancy to fun and everything in between to make a toast to the fabulous food at these Vancouver restaurants, even if you opt to bring it home to celebrate.

 And don’t worry about matching your cocktail dress with your COVID mask.
 High fashion isn’t ever the norm in Rain City anyway, and if you’re eating outside on a patio — even those that are heated — you’ll want to dress warmly.